ryanrudes/java_review/README.md

 ```

 The name of the class **MUST** be the same as the filename, ie. `Main.java` defines the class `Main`.

+#### Basic syntax rules
+- Statements end in semicolons
+- Variable names can begin in dollar signs, underscores, or letters.
+They cannot include dollar signs or underscores anywhere else.
+The can include numbers, but not at the beginning.
+- In Java, whitespace does **NOT** matter

 ### Printing to the console